-We pair kids from our neighborhood with positive, caring adult role models, firmly believing every child can use another safe adult who is showing up for them and cheering them on, and every adult can use a kid to remind them to laugh and play more.
+We connect kids from our neighborhood with caring adult mentors, believing every child benefits from another safe, supportive adult in their life—and every adult can use a kid to remind them to laugh and play more.

 Interested in being a mentor?
 See the process below.